alchemyplatform/aa-sdk/site/packages/aa-accounts/light-account/index.md

 # Light Account

 `LightAccount` is a simple, secure, and cost-effective smart account implementation which extends `SmartContractAccount`.
-It supports features such as owner transfers, [ERC-1271](https://eips.ethereum.org/EIPS/eip-1271) message signing, and batched transactions.
+It supports features such as ownership transfers, [ERC-1271](https://eips.ethereum.org/EIPS/eip-1271) message signing, and batched transactions.
 We recommend using Light Account for most use cases.

 The additional methods supported by `LightAccount` are:

 1.  [`signMessageWith6492`](/packages/aa-accounts/light-account/signMessageWith6492) -- supports message signatures for deployed smart accounts, as well as undeployed accounts (counterfactual addresses) using [ERC-6492](https://eips.ethereum.org/EIPS/eip-6492).
-2.  [`signTypedData`](/packages/aa-accounts/light-account/signTypedData) -- supports typed data signatures from the smart account's owner address.
+2.  [`signTypedData`](/packages/aa-accounts/light-account/signTypedData) -- supports typed data signatures from the smart account's current signer address.
 3.  [`signTypedDataWith6492`](/packages/aa-accounts/light-account/signTypedDataWith6492) -- supports typed data signatures for deployed smart accounts, as well as undeployed accounts (counterfactual addresses) using ERC-6492.
 4.  [`getOwnerAddress`](/packages/aa-accounts/light-account/getOwnerAddress) -- returns the on-chain owner address of the account.
 5.  [`encodeTransferOwnership`](/packages/aa-accounts/light-account/encodeTransferOwnership) -- encodes the transferOwnership function call using Light Account ABI.